-The new TaPRA Research Prize for Editing (Essay Collections and Special Issues) is intended to recognise the outstanding contribution that editing of collections and special issues can make to our discipline.
+The TaPRA Research Prize for Editing (Essay Collections and Special Issues) is intended to recognise the outstanding contribution that edited collections, in book or journal forms, can make to our discipline.
 The prize is awarded for collections or special issues that have been published within 24 months of the nomination date.

 for Contemporary Theatre Review: The Politics, Processes and Practices of Editing: special edition.
 25:1, February 2015.